ManjunathPrasad/manjunathprasad/about.markdown

 title: About
 permalink: /about/
 ---
 I am Manjunath Prasad.
 Currently, I work as an Assistant Professor at Nitte Institute of Professional Education, Nitte University(Deemed to be University).
 Prior to this, I worked in software industry as a Technology Lead in both US and India.
 I developed various software products for clients like Travelers Insurance - Harford, Connecticut, USA, Microsoft Corporation- Redmond, WA, USA and, Charles Schwab Corporation - Austin, TX, USA.
-I have 12 Years experience in academic teaching and software industry exprience.
+I have 12 Years experience in academic teaching and software industry experience.

 ### Education